NathanHarrington/NathanHarrington.github.io/content/posts/humble_job.md

     Change the personal info->Profession to be the job title Change the summary to be tailored to the job description.
-    Remove any non-relevant parts of the experience that are not tailed to this job.
+    Remove any non-relevant parts of the experience that are not tailored to this job.
 Choose just the work descriptions from each company that apply.
 Delete the rest.
     Update the skills section to match the job posting.
     Only spend 15 minutes on this.
     You must complete this in 15 minutes.